Murder of Jennifer Daugherty

-Jennifer Lee Daugherty (November 8, 1979 – February 11, 2010) was an American woman who was torture-murdered in Greensburg, Pennsylvania as an act of revenge in February 2010.
-Daugherty, who was mentally disabled, was tortured and murdered before being wrapped in Christmas decorations, put inside a garbage can, and dumped in the parking lot of Greensburg-Salem Middle School.
+Jennifer Lee Daugherty (November 8, 1979 – February 11, 2010) was an American woman from Mount Pleasant, Pennsylvania, who was killed by a group of people later referred to as The Greensburg Six, in an act of revenge, in February 2010.
+Daugherty, who was mentally disabled, was humiliated, tortured, sexually assaulted and murdered by a group of individuals she considered to be her new circle of friends.
+Her body was wrapped in Christmas decorations, placed inside a trash can and discarded in the parking lot of Greensburg-Salem Middle School.

+Trials for all six perpetrators lasted over 12 years, spanning between 2010 and 2022, resulting in sentences varying between the death penalty and 20-80 years in prison.

+The case garnered national attention for its brutality and led to proposed legislative changes, such as “Jennifer’s Law,” which would criminalize failing to report violent crimes witnessed in the state of Pennsylvania.
+The initiative was signed into law in 2012.

 Perpetrators

 Amber Meidinger met Melvin Knight at a homeless shelter in Washington in January 2010.
 They moved to several locations before settling in Greensburg, Pennsylvania, where they met Jennifer Daugherty.
 Knight met Ricky Smyrnes after meeting previously in jail.

-Knight

-Melvin L. Knight (born October 27, 1989) was born to a drug-addicted father who was imprisoned during the early years of his life.
-He developed lifelong learning and social problems after he fell out of a moving vehicle and hit his head at age 5.

-Marinucci

-Angela Lynn Marinucci (born July 14, 1992), according to testimony by her mother and half-sister, Marinucci suffered a head injury when she was hit by a truck in 2008, at the age of 15.
-The injury substantially altered her behavior and pushed her into a downward spiral that ended with Daugherty’s death, according to the defense.
-Two mental experts testified that Marinucci as a child, suffered from depression and that she may have had drug and alcohol addictions as a teenager.
+Knight and accomplice Angela Marinucci both were alleged to have suffered from severe mental impairment at the time of the murder.
+Knight was born to a drug-addicted father who was imprisoned during the early years of his life.
+He developed lifelong learning and social disabilities after he fell out of a moving vehicle and hit his head at age 5.
+According to testimony by Marinucci's mother and half-sister, she suffered a head injury when she was hit by a truck in 2008, at the age of 15.
+The injury substantially altered her behavior and pushed her into a downward spiral that ended with Daugherty's death, according to the defense.
+Two mental experts testified that Marinucci suffered from depression as a child and might have had drug and alcohol addictions as a teenager.